rkostin/senior-project_2022/Stakeholder meeting 1.md

 - tournaments are designed around teams playing around a table and spectators watching; we will not be involved with the tournament logistics, only the website that supports the tournament before and during the event

 - Be aware that Juli Klie has a deep understanding of networks and computer technology; don't hesitate to use technical terms with her, but still don't expect her to give you numbers or specifics about anything in this initial meeting; same with Dave Patric.
+  - Also, Juli told me, given her technical background and experience, she plans to *drop hints* about what's important and what you need to consider, whether you ask her about those things or not!
+So listen carefully and **take notes about everything she says**.

 ## TOPICS TO AVOID